Waterfront East LRT: History

 On June 17, 2020, the TTC Board approved spending $15,000,000 over three years on design work for the expansion of streetcar platforms at and stations as well for a new tunnel and portal for the East Bayfront line.
 The TTC was also considering connecting the line to Distillery Loop.

 At a virtual public meeting held on June 21, 2021, it was announced that in phase 1, the LRT line would terminate in the Port Lands at a new Polson Loop near Cherry and Polson Streets.
 A new loop at Parliament Street was rejected as a terminus because of crowding by existing buildings.
 Distillery Loop was problematic because of construction of the Ontario Line and because grading problems would require a temporary loop elsewhere.
 A Polson Loop would also support development in the Port Lands, while a Parliament Loop or Distillery Loop would not.

 In January 2023, Waterfront Toronto announced design changes so that a new on-street loop on Ookwemin Minising would be the eastern terminal of the line instead of Polson Loop.
 The streetcar line would be extended a short distance on Commissioners Street and then loop on a dedicated right-of-way via New Munitions Street, Centre Street and Villiers Park Street – all new streets to be constructed.
 A loop would help serve the planned mixed-use community and future parks to be built on the island.
 A new Polson Loop would remain in plans for future expansion.

 An October 2023 city report recommended that a streetcar connection along Cherry Street between Lakeshore Boulevard East and Distillery Loop be delivered as a separate contract in a later phase because constructing such a link may conflict with Ontario Line construction and the planned Gardiner Expressway realignment.

 In May 2024, the TTC introduced the 114 Queens Quay East bus which would roughly follow the route of the proposed LRT.
 By January 2025, the TTC proposed setting up interim bus priority lanes along Queens Quay East between Bay and Parliament streets as a forerunner to the LRT.
 The TTC expected to reduce 114 run time by 5 minutes (a 30 percent reduction).
 These lanes went into service on June 6, 2025.

+By the end of March 2026, the federal, provincial and municipal governments each agreed to contribute $1 billion for the LRT project.
+The line was predicted to cost $3 billion, an increase from the $2.57 billion estimate in 2023.